bespoke-code/cv-resume/cv/andrej-georgievski-en.md

 ---

-I build large-scale systems, elegant APIs, and integrate components into a well-designed product that brings value to teams and customers.
-I am an experienced problem solver who proposes and discusses with an open mind to find the best solution.
-Having held multiple positions in software engineering with partial or full responsibilities in the product and project management realm, I bring valuable experience in collaborating with stakeholders, investors and clients.
-I promote efficient processes and practices in teams who pursue exciting objectives.
-My goal is to continue to improve my expertise and skillset, with emphasis on product ownership and design of scalable, fault-tolerant, modular pipelines.
+I excel at building scalable, fault-tolerant software systems, facilitating well-designed products that deliver value to customers.
+I rollout (and advocate for) efficient processes and practices in product teams.

 ## Professional Experience